The Practice of Wakefulness

 So, for example, when we breathe, walk, eat, feel pain, hunger, or anything related to the body, the experiences that we feel are all mental processes that are recreated in the mind.
 They are reconstructions and not absolute reality as most people assume them to be.

-The creation or recreation of the perception of the body and its actions in the mind uses mental processing power and is stressful.
-Also, the physical body is a product of nature, the more we cling to the breath, trying to control the breath physically or mechanically, the more stress this causes.
+The creation or re-creation of the perception of the body and its actions in the mind uses mental energy and can be stressful.
+Additionally, the physical body is a product of nature.
+The more we cling to the breath, attempting to control it physically or mechanically, which the mind cannot directly control, the more stress this causes.

-Instead of trying to control the physical breath or lungs, we should calm the breath as experienced in the mind through sensations, feelings and perceptions.
+Instead of trying to control the physical breath or lungs, we should calm the breath as experienced in the mind by calming sensations, feelings and perceptions.
 Doing this allows us to obtain a smooth and tranquil breath.

 By calming any of the bodily formations, we calm all bodily formations.
 So, for example, by calming the breath as experienced in the mind, we calm the physical body.
 By relaxing mental tension, we calm the breath.
 By letting go of clinging to the body, we calm the breath and release tension.